Andrettin/Wyrmsun/readme.txt

 - 1.2.3
 -----------------------------------------------------------------------

+* Editor
+- It is now possible to alter unit stats with the map editor (those modifications are valid only for that map).

 * Miscellaneous
 - The "X" marker which appears after clicking now appears over the fog of war as well.